 This virtual daylong gathering will include trauma-informed and disability-aware guided mindfulness meditation, experiential exercises, reflective journaling, and facilitated community sharing.

 The morning is a grounding in straightforward mindfulness meditation with guidance, in your choice of a stationary position (seated or lying down) and walking or gentle movement.
 After the one-hour lunch period, we'll progress into contemplative experiential exercises designed to encourage transforming overwhelm and confusion into more lightness, spaciousness and clarity.
+Please go HERE for the retreat schedule.

 When: April 25th from 9:00 – 4:00 Arizona (pacific) time.